-Since receiving her Master of Fine Arts from Columbia College in 2006, Albion artist-in-residence Aimee Lee has had her artwork shown in 73 solo, curated and group exhibitions; has received 24 grants and residencies and has been a visiting artist or a professor at 14 colleges.
+Since receiving her master of fine arts in 2006, Albion artist-in-residence Aimee Lee has had her artwork shown in 73 solo, curated and group exhibitions; has received 24 grants and residencies; and has been a visiting artist or a professor at 14 colleges.

 But Lee didn’t truly find her love of arts — specifically, papermaking — until her graduate years at Chicago’s Columbia College.

-Oberlin is nationally known for its strong music program, but Lee didn’t know how intense its music performance program was until she arrived.
+Oberlin is nationally known for its strong music performance program, but Lee didn’t know how intense it was until she arrived.
 She didn’t want to practice eight hours a day like her peers.
 So, she began to take other classes, like philosophy, dance, writing and, eventually, art.

-But Lee never faced these prejudices.
-She said much of Oberlin’s students embraced their creativity.
+There is a tendency for some college students to view fine arts majors as future baristas.
+But Lee said Oberlin’s students embraced their creativity.
 Sure, many of her friends took on second majors distant from the fine arts, but they still embraced their creativity outwardly.

 “It was almost like you would cover up your non-art life,” she said.
 “It was like ‘Oh, I’m a dancer.
 I’m an artist,’ and you didn’t want people to know, ‘Actually, I’m a computer science major.”’

-Lee didn’t spend the first 20 years of her life preparing to become a professional.
-She said she knew from the start there would be no career made for her — she knew she would have to make her own.
-Lee didn’t find a major until late in her undergrad and she took gap years before going to graduate school.
+Lee knew there would be no career made for her — she knew she would have to make her own.
+She didn’t find a major until late as an undergrad, and she took gap years before going to graduate school.

 Lee didn’t discover book art -— the arts involved in making a book, including papermaking -— until her last semester at Oberlin.
 It was a total revelation.
 Books became more than what were read in school.
 She found they contained many of her passions: storytelling, images, installation, performance.

 She left Oberlin wanting to make more books.
 But Lee didn’t regret taking book arts so late.
-She wished she could have expanded her experiences at Oberlin even more.
+In fact, she wished she could have expanded her experiences at Oberlin even more.